Apocalypse of Paul: Reception and influence

 Ancient writers are generally hostile to the Apocalypse.
-Augustine called it a fraud that the true church does not accept; Sozomen wrote he investigated it personally and also found it inauthentic; and the 6th century Gelasian Decree lists it as an apocryphal writing to be rejected.
+Augustine called it a fraud that the true church does not accept; Sozomen wrote he investigated it personally and also found it inauthentic; and the 6th-century Gelasian Decree lists it as an apocryphal writing to be rejected.
 Samuel Anetsi denounces the Armenian version as the work of heretics.
-Despite this, the Visio Pauli maintained its popularity (hence the large numbers of copies, especially Latin ones), and its importance was great from the 8th–15th centuries.
+Despite this, the Visio Pauli maintained its popularity, hence the large numbers of copies, especially Latin ones.
+Its importance was great in the 8th–15th centuries.
 It was one of the most influential sources of medieval thought on the nature of the afterlife.

+The Apocalypse was part of an adjustment in how Christians thought about the Last Judgment.
+In earlier works such as the Apocalypse of John (better known as the Book of Revelation) and the Apocalypse of Peter, the Second Coming of Christ was thought to be imminent, and the judgment of all souls would happen then.
+The Apocalypse of Paul's conception of a particular judgment where individual Christians are judged immediately after their death would prove more popular and enduring; Anthony Hilhorst writes that this change "explains [the Apocalypse of Paul]'s twelve centuries of success in the Christian world".

 The Visio Pauli also influenced a range of other texts.
-It is particularly noted for its influence in The Divine Comedy of Dante Alighieri, who seems to have been familiar with the work.
+It is particularly noted for its influence on The Divine Comedy of Dante Alighieri, who seems to have been familiar with the work.
 In Inferno (ii.
-28), Dante mentions the visit of the "Chosen Vessel" to Hell, presumably a reference to Paul's earlier trip.
-The Visio is also considered to have influenced the description of Grendel's home in the Old English poem Beowulf (whether directly or indirectly, possibly via the Old English Blickling Homily XVI).
+28-32), Dante mentions the visit of the "Chosen Vessel" to Hell, presumably a reference to Paul's earlier trip.
+Other motifs are shared between the Apocalypse of Paul and Dante; for example, both involve sinners standing in rivers (of blood in Inferno, of fire in Paul), with how far up the river reaches on their body corresponding to the severity of the sins being punishment.
+The Visio is also considered to have influenced the description of Grendel's home in the Old English poem Beowulf.
+This influence may have been direct or indirect, possibly via the Old English Blickling Homily XVI.
 The Legend of the Purgatory of St. Patrick seems to draw from the Apocalypse of Paul, which itself then influenced the works of Geoffrey Chaucer.